Crochet tools for beginners

 Now that you know the main tools you need, you can start building up your collection of crochet hooks and tools piece by piece.

-Alternatively, you could treat yourself to a crochet starter kit like the ones below to make sure you're properly equipped for your journey into crochet - and they can often work out cheaper than buying all of the individual crochet tools!
+Alternatively, you could treat yourself to a crochet starter kit like the ones below to make sure you're properly equipped for your journey into crochet.
+They can often work out cheaper than buying all of the individual crochet tools!

 Luxebell Crochet starter set from Amazon